microsoft/code-with-engineering-playbook/docs/CI-CD/dev-sec-ops/secrets-management/README.md

 ### Validation

-Automated credential scanning can be performed on the code regardless of the programming language.
-Read more about it [here](../../continuous-integration/dev-sec-ops/secret-management/credential_scanning.md)
+Automated [credential scanning](credential_scanning.md) can be performed on the code regardless of the programming language.